hipay/hipay-docs/hipay-enterprise-sdk-android/03-Generating-a-signature.md

 ```

 For the sake of this example, we assume that the response is in JSON format.
-Once you get the signature, you can create a `PaymentPageRequest` with the necessary parameters and then present the `PaymentProductsActivity` screen.
+Once you get the signature, you can create a `PaymentPageRequest` with the necessary parameters and then present the `PaymentScreenActivity` screen.
 You will get more details about the *payment screen* in the next sections.